gpuweb/gpuweb/design/FeaturesWithLimits.md

   - *Available (5)*: error, limit value not available
   - *Unavailable*:   error, limit key not available
   - *Unimplemented*: error, limit key not available

-TODO: Open questions:
-- Should the device be "reified" such that when the feature is not enabled, the limit will be shown as `undefined`?
-    - We already have to reify such that when the feature is enabled, the limit will be shown as `5`.
-- Or should the device request be "reified" such that when the limit is requested, the feature is implicitly requested?
-    - (I can't figure out if I ever opened an issue about it but I have a proposal bouncing around in my head that we should do some reification of device requests so if you ask for a higher limit, we'll also raise other limits such that it will actually be possible to use it.
-This would be like that.)